A Theoretical Analysis of Deep Neural Networks and Parametric PDEs: Introduction

 \subsection{Related Work}

 In this section, we give an extensive overview of works related to this paper.
 In particular, for completeness, we start by giving a review of approximation theory of NNs without an explicit connection to PDEs.
 Afterward, we will see how NNs have been employed for the solution of PDEs.
-Finally, we examine relationships between NNs and tensors, which constitute another well-established method for the solution of high-dimensional PDEs.